 - Student groups wishing to fundraise should visit the Office for Student Engagement and talk to a staff member to be sure that their plans match the spirit and intent of these guidelines.

-- Student groups are allowed to fundraise for things that are central to the mission of the group (i.e.: travel, program expenses, charitable donations, etc).
+- Student groups are allowed to fundraise for things that are central to the mission of the group (i.e.: travel, program expenses, etc).

-- College offices and the student senate will not generally provide “seed money” for groups in order to pay for the fundraising activity.
+- College offices and the student senate will not generally provide “seed money” for groups to pay for fundraising activity.

-- Student groups may contact offices for contributions for their program.
+- Student groups may contact offices for contributions to their effort.
 However, if fundraising goals are not met, college offices cannot be expected to fill in the gaps.

-- Students are expected to conduct fundraising in a way that predominately focuses on the internal campus community (ie: bake sales, letter writing, events, etc.).
+- Students are expected to conduct fundraising in a way that predominantly focuses on the internal campus community (ie: bake sales, letter writing, events, etc.).

 - Out of respect for our neighbors, please do not approach local businesses for in-kind or monetary donations.
 You can imagine how often some of the local businesses are contacted.

-- Requests from student groups can not appear to come from college offices.
+- Requests from student groups cannot appear to come from college offices.
 Please do not use Reed letterhead or include the names of college offices in fundraising requests.
-Be clear with donors that this is not considered a donation to Reed College (The Reed Institute) and that they will not receive a receipt for tax purposes.
+Be clear with donors that this is not considered a donation to Reed College and that they will not receive a receipt for tax purposes.